$0 Arizona IEP Meeting Prep Checklist

 Common situations that generate compensatory education claims:

-• A district took longer than 60 calendar days to evaluate after consent was signed
+• A district took longer than 60 calendar days to evaluate after the PEA received informed written consent

 • Services in the IEP (speech therapy, OT, resource room instruction) were not delivered for weeks or months